-Join Aaron F. Ross for an in-depth discussion in this video What you should know before watching this course, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video What you should know before watching this course, part of Learning Maya nCloth 2012.

 Before we begin our journey into Maya nCloth, I need to mention a couple of prerequisites, so that you won't get stuck.
 This is an intermediate level course, and we'll be covering a lot of ground, and I'll be assuming that you already know the basics of Maya; how to navigate the interface, and so on.
 You'll also need a fast computer.
 Dynamic simulations are notoriously calculation-intensive, and a multi-core or multi-processor computer is a very good idea.
 So if you've got many cores, if you have got a quad-core or higher machine, then Maya nCloth can take advantage of that.